MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfctoolbarimages-class.md

 ### <a name="return-value"></a>Valore restituito

-TRUESe la fusione alfa a 32 bit è supportata. in caso contrario, FALSE.
+TRUE se è supportata la fusione alfa a 32 bit. in caso contrario, FALSE.

-### <a name="remarks"></a>Osservazioni
+### <a name="remarks"></a>Commenti

-Utilizzate questo metodo statico per determinare in fase di esecuzione se il sistema operativo supporta la fusione alfa a 32 bit.
+Utilizzare questo metodo statico per determinare in fase di esecuzione se il sistema operativo supporta la fusione alfa a 32 bit.
 Questa funzionalità è supportata in Windows 2000 e versioni successive.

-## <a name="cmfctoolbarimagesispremultiplyautocheck"></a><a name="ispremultiplyautocheck"></a>CMFCToolBarImages::IsPreMultiplyAutoCheck
+## <a name="cmfctoolbarimagesispremultiplyautocheck"></a><a name="ispremultiplyautocheck"></a> CMFCToolBarImages:: IsPreMultiplyAutoCheck

 ```
 BOOL IsPreMultiplyAutoCheck() const;